NeoTech-Software/Android-Retainable-Tasks/README.md

 If you need the `onProgressUpdated` and `onCanceled` callback methods you can implement the `AdvancedCallback` interface, which is an extension of the `Callback` interface.

 ####**TaskExecutor & Executor**
-You can also execute tasks without using a `TaskHandler` this means that you are responsible for removing and setting the `Callback` listener.
-Executing tasks without using the `TaskHandler` is handy when you don't need to get any feedback to the Activity's user-interface.
+You can also execute tasks without using a `TaskManager` this means that you are responsible for removing and setting the `Callback` listener.
+Executing tasks without using the `TaskManager` is handy when you don't need to get any feedback to the Activity's user-interface.

 ```java
 TaskExecutor.executeParallel(new ExampleTask());